 What is a listed building?

 A listed building is one which has special architectural and historic interest.
-The purpose of listing it, being to protect it for future generations.
+The purpose of listing a building is to protect it for future generations.
 There are three categories of listing:

 - Grade I buildings are of exceptional interest.